 They’re also a great way to take a discount tour of our beautiful lake and river.
-If you’re thinking about taking an expensive lake or river cruise and you’re not interested in a narrated architectural tour***(see insider tip at very bottom) or don’t want to spend $50 per ticket consider riding the water taxi’s.
+If you’re thinking about taking an expensive lake or river cruise and you’re not interested in a narrated architectural tour***(see insider tip at very bottom) or don’t want to spend $50 per ticket, consider riding the water taxis.
 At the end of each taxi ride is a destination to explore.

 Here’s how it works:

-Chicago Water Taxi (Yellow water taxi’s)
+Chicago Water Taxi (Yellow water taxis)

-If you are purchasing tickets at the booth double check with the salesperson.
+If you are purchasing tickets at the booth, double-check with the salesperson.
 If you are buying online you can call Chicago Water Taxi at 312-337-1446 then press “0”.
-And before boarding always double check with the crew to confirm that the taxi is stopping at your location.
+And before boarding, always double-check with the crew to confirm that the taxi is stopping at your location.

-Chicago Water Taxi 7 stops:
+Chicago Water Taxi currently has five stops:

 - Michigan Avenue stop is located between Trump International Hotel & Tower and the Wrigley Building at the south end of The Magnificent Mile on Michigan Avenue.
 From Michigan Avenue walk through the Wrigley arch and walk to the stairs on the left.
 Note: When you disembark at this stop you have to walk up a dozen stairs to get to the elevator that takes you to street level.
-If the elevator is broken you will have to walk up three flights of stairs.Cheap mall eats North Michigan Avenue
+If the elevator is broken you will have to walk up three flights of stairs.

-- Riverwalk and Clark Street is located on the south side of the river on the Chicago Riverwalk by the Clark Street Bridge.
-This stop only operates in high season of summer Late May-September.
+- Riverwalk and Clark Street is located on the south side of the river on the Chicago Riverwalk at the southwest corner of the Clark Street Bridge.
+This stop only operates in the high season of summer Late May-September.

 - Ogilvie Transportation Center/Union Station.
 Located at the northwest corner of the Madison Street Bridge.
-When you disembark at this stop you have to walk up stairs to get to street level.
+When you disembark at this stop you have to walk upstairs to get to street level.
 Ogilvie/Union dock is the main hub of Chicago Water Taxi service.
 All routes meet at Ogilvie/Union dock.

-- Chinatown Ping Tom Park
+- Chinatown is Located at Ping Tom Park at the Pagoda.

-Shoreline Water Taxi (Red, white and blue taxi’s)
+Shoreline Water Taxi (Red, white and blue taxis)

 Schedule and ticket prices

 Michigan Avenue – on the River at the Michigan Ave. bridge at 401 N. Michigan, from the stairway on either side of the Apple Store.
-To avoid most of the stairs enter the Apple Store and on the left is an elevator.
+To avoid most of the stairs enter the Apple Store, and on the left is an elevator.
 Take it to -1 (yes -1) and walk straight ahead.
 Exit the Apple store and turn right to the Dock.

 Navy Pier – Board the Lake Water Taxis at Shoreline’s Pier dock—the first dock on your right as you enter from the west end of Navy Pier’s “Dock Street”.
 This pier is for water taxis serving the Museum Campus (Shedd Aquarium, Field Museum and Adler Planetarium.
-Also walking distance to Soldier Field and Northerly Island).
+Also within walking distance to Soldier Field and Northerly Island).